-Managing medication properly is crucial, and has become a prime directive for every retirement community.
+Managing medication properly is crucial, and has become a prime directive for every senior living community.
 Medication that is administered improperly or in the wrong dosage can lead to adverse reactions and even death, which is why our team at The Trace follows stringent protocols which are in compliance with state and federal law.

 About Our Medication Management